St Leonard, Cleator

 St Leonard is a church in Cleator, Cumbria, England.
 It is an active Anglican parish church in the deanery of Calder, and the diocese of Carlisle.
 Its benefice is Crosslacon.
-The church is a grade 2 listed building.
+The church is a Grade II listed building.

 History

 St Leonard's Church is first mentioned in the reign of King Henry I (1100 – 1135).
 The present chancel dates from that time but there is possibly even earlier evidence of a building phase (432) in the base of some walls.
 Below the ancient walls are the remains of earlier walls possibly pre Norman.
 It may be that these are the remains of the first church built in this Parish, erected by those who first evangelised these parts in Celtic days, possibly in the time of St Ninian (died 432), or St. Aidan (around 651).
 Richard of Cleator's brother, Nicholas, is recorded as ‘Nicholao persona’, and this has been interpreted as the first reference to the church at Cleator, ‘persona’ seemingly meaning ‘parson’.
 The rectory of the church at Cleator was held by Calder Abbey, founded 1134/5 as an offshoot of Furness Abbey.
 It is uncertain when the church at Cleator came into the possession of the monks of the abbey, as the chartulary for Calder Abbey no longer exists, but it was recorded at the Reformation as being in their possession.
 Restoration took place in the 15th century and again in 1792, 1841 and 1900.